 cnrm.cloud.google.com/management-conflict-prevention-policy annotation to the

-resource: management conflicts are prevented at the resource level by saving the appropriate lease labels into the resource as described above.
+resource: management conflicts are prevented at the resource level by saving the appropriate lease labels into the resource as described in the preceding section.

 none: management conflicts are not prevented.